Can I submit my passport application directly to the United States?

 How long does it take to renew or apply for a new U.S. passport?

-Passports are printed in the U.S. and can take from a week to ten days to process.
+Passports are printed in the U.S. and can take 5-6 weeks to process.

 Can I renew my passport before it expires?